zeno-ml/zeno-build/CONTRIBUTING.md

-# Contributing to llm-compare
+# Contributing to zeno-build

-If you're reading this, you're probably interested in contributing to llm-compare.
+If you're reading this, you're probably interested in contributing to zeno-build.
 Thank you for your interest!

 ## Developer Installation